Salah, Keita, Trezeguet start as Liverpool clash against Aston Villa | Goal.com

 Mohamed Salah and Naby Keita have been named in Liverpool's starting line-up against Mahmoud Trezeguet’s Aston Villa in Sunday’s Premier League game.

-The Reds are aiming for their fourth victory on the bounce while the Villa Park outfit is looking forward to securing their third victory in the 2020-21 season.
+The Reds are aiming for their fourth Premier League victory on the bounce while the Villa Park outfit is looking forward to securing their third victory in the 2020-21 season.

 Salah will be in the Reds attack without forward partner and Senegal international Sadio Mane, who has tested positive for the coronavirus.